Dogecat0/blog/source/_posts/Inomad Dairy/04-Infrastructure/02-Implementation/Create a Pulumi Project.md

 The general steps to set up an Azure Blob Storage for Pulumi state are:
 - Create a resource group if you haven't done so to hold the storage account (e.g., `rg-dev-storage`).
-- Create a storage account in the resource group. () ⚠️ Note here, for Azure storage account, you can only name it with Lowercase letters and numbers and must be between 3 and 24 characters long.
+- Create a storage account in the resource group. (e.g., `dev-storage`) ⚠️ Note here, for Azure storage account, you can only name it with Lowercase letters and numbers and must be between 3 and 24 characters long.
 It is also universally unique so it's a good idea to include a unique name like your organization name or project name in it.(e.g., `<your-project-name>devstorage`)Sometimes the error message is not clear and you might get stuck here.
 [Resource Name Rules](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules)
 - Create a Blob container in the storage account to hold the state files specifically for your Pulumi project.(e.g., `state-container`)
 - Get the storage account key and set environment variable `AZURE_STORAGE_KEY` to the name of it for Pulumi to use to store the state files in the Azure Blob Storage.